apify/apify-docs/sources/academy/webscraping/scraping_basics_python/12_framework.md

     asyncio.run(main())
 ```

-In the code we do the following:
+In the code, we do the following:

 1. We perform imports and specify an asynchronous `main()` function.
 1. Inside, we first create a crawler.
 The crawler objects control the scraping.
 This particular crawler is of the BeautifulSoup flavor.
 1. In the middle, we give the crawler a nested asynchronous function `handle_listing()`.
-Using a Python decorator (that line starting with `@`) we tell it to treat it as a default handler.
+Using a Python decorator (that line starting with `@`), we tell it to treat it as a default handler.
 Handlers take care of processing HTTP responses.
 This one finds the title of the page in `soup` and prints its text without whitespace.
-1. The function ends with running the crawler with the products listing URL.
-We await until the crawler does its work.
+1. The function ends with running the crawler with the product listing URL.
+We await the crawler to finish its work.
-1. The last two lines ensure that if we run the file as a standalone program, Python's asynchronous machinery `asyncio` will run our `main()` function.
+1. The last two lines ensure that if we run the file as a standalone program, Python's asynchronous machinery will run our `main()` function.

-Don't worry if it's a lot of things you've never seen before.
-For now it's not really important to know exactly how [asyncio](https://docs.python.org/3/library/asyncio.html) works, or what decorators do.
-Let's stick to the practical side and see what the program does if executed:
+Don't worry if this involves a lot of things you've never seen before.
+For now, you don't need to know exactly how [`asyncio`](https://docs.python.org/3/library/asyncio.html) works or what decorators do.
+Let's stick to the practical side and see what the program does when executed:

 ```text
 $ python newmain.py